ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 built on fools&#x27; heads.
 In any business never wade into
 water where you cannot see the bot
-tom,
+tom.
-Put no dependence upon the la-
+Put no dependence upon the la
 bel of a bag; and count money after
 your own kin.
-bee the sack open before you buy
+See the sack open before you buy
 what is in it; for he who trades in
 the dark asks to be cheated.
 Keep clear of the man who does